 Dealing with random and systematic errors in observations and models is at the heart of satellite data assimilation for Numerical Weather Prediction (NWP).
-This invitation-only workshop captured recent progress and the state of the art in this area, identified key issues and limitations, and discussed avenues for further developments.
+This workshop captured recent progress and the state of the art in this area, identified key issues and limitations, and discussed avenues for further developments.
 It was organised in collaboration with the EUMETSAT NWP SAF.

 The workshop covered the following main themes: